Żejtun City

-City City in Malta known for its history
+City in Malta known for its history

 Ħal Żejtun’s church domes punctuate a town threaded with olive groves and bakery ovens; visitors seek festa processions, quiet piazzas, and simple tavernas serving slow-cooked rabbit and local bread.

-Why Visit Żejtun? #
+Why Visit Żejtun?#

 Ancient churches and sun-baked stone streets give Żejtun a quietly historic feel, anchored by St. Catherine’s Church and its domed skyline.
 Olive groves and small family presses have shaped the town’s food culture, from hearty stews to artisanal olive oil.
 Each summer the festa and processions bring brass bands and fireworks; outside those dates visitors find rewarding walks among chapels and local bakeries.

-Top Things to Do in Żejtun
+Best Things to Do in Żejtun#

-All Attractions ›- St. Catherine's Parish Church - Visit St. Catherine's Parish Church with its ornate façade and panoramic hilltop views.
+St. Catherine’s Parish Church - Visit St. Catherine’s Parish Church with its ornate façade and panoramic hilltop views.

-- Zejtun Heritage Trail - Follow the Zejtun Heritage Trail to discover chapels, traditional houses and local history.
+Zejtun Heritage Trail - Follow the Zejtun Heritage Trail to discover chapels, traditional houses and local history.

-- Local olive groves and presses - Explore surrounding olive groves and small presses to learn about traditional oil production.
+Local olive groves and presses - Explore surrounding olive groves and small presses to learn about traditional oil production.

-- Xrobb l-Għaġin coastal reserve (nearby) - Visit nearby coastal reserves for rugged cliffs, biodiversity and quiet seaside walks.
+Xrobb l-Għaġin coastal reserve (nearby) - Visit nearby coastal reserves for rugged cliffs, biodiversity and quiet seaside walks.

-- Small family-run shops - Find family-run shops selling local delicacies, baked goods and traditional Maltese products.
+Small family-run shops - Find family-run shops selling local delicacies, baked goods and traditional Maltese products.

-- Quiet village squares - Relax in small village squares to observe everyday life and local street cafés.
+Quiet village squares - Relax in small village squares to observe everyday life and local street cafés.

-- Marsaxlokk and the bay - Drive to Marsaxlokk for the harbor, luzzu boats and the Sunday fish market.
+Marsaxlokk and the bay - Drive to Marsaxlokk for the harbor, luzzu boats and the Sunday fish market.

-- Blue Grotto and Ħaġar Qim - Combine a visit to the Blue Grotto with Hagar Qim and Mnajdra temples nearby.
+Blue Grotto and Ħaġar Qim - Combine a visit to the Blue Grotto with Hagar Qim and Mnajdra temples nearby.

-Best Time to Visit Żejtun #
+Best Time to Visit Żejtun#

 Żejtun is nicest in April-June and September-October when exploring ruins and terraces is comfortable.
 Summers get hot and busy; winters are mild and rainy, good for quieter local culture.